 The yard has a high speed treadmill, which enables horses to be exercised without a rider on their backs.
 Whilst not a part of every horse’s training programme, the treadmill is particularly useful for horses requiring very controlled exercise as part of a rehabilitation programme after injury, for horses which become sour on the gallops, and for those suffering from minor ailments which prevent ridden exercise (such as a sore mouth, girth or back).

 The main gallops used on a daily basis are situated less than half a mile from the yard itself.
 Horses go to and from the gallops via purpose-built tracks and tree-lined avenues within the Park House estate, avoiding the need to contend with traffic on the roads.

-Kingsclere also offers a further 100 acres of downland gallops on nearby Watership Down, which are used regularly for faster work.
-This area contains a total of eight individual grass gallops, varying in nature and ranging in distance from 5 furlongs to 1 mile 6 furlongs.
+Kingsclere also offers a further extensive downland gallops on nearby Watership Down, which are used regularly for faster work.
 The turf has been laid for over a hundred years and consequently provides a cushion for the horses, even at times when there is little rain.
 The area also boasts a mile all-weather gallop, together with extensive schooling facilities for National Hunt horses.

 The yard has eight grazing paddocks of varying sizes, allowing horses to be grazed in hand after exercise or turned out in the afternoons or during their post-season break.
 There are also two turnout pens for more restricted turnout.